32 Wing Shapes & Nomenclature

 Calculation of Mean Chords

 Other derived geometric parameters relevant to wings are the standard mean chord (SMC) and the aerodynamic mean chord (AMC), also called the mean aerodynamic chord (MAC).
 A mean chord provides a standardized length scale that can be applied across different wing geometries, shapes, and sizes.
 Mean chords are used in aerodynamic analyses as a reference length, such as to calculate pitching moment coefficients.
-For example, in aerodynamics, the moment coefficient about some point , can be expressed as
+For example, in aerodynamics, the moment coefficient about some point a, can be expressed as

 Standard Mean Chord